kyroskoh/mnemoquest/TRANSLATION_DOCS_INDEX.md

 **File**: [ADDING_NEW_LANGUAGE.md](ADDING_NEW_LANGUAGE.md)

 **Use this if you want to:**
-- Add a new language to MnemoQuest (9th, 10th, etc.)
+- Add a new language to MnemoQuest (10th, 11th, etc.)
-- Translate the app to Italian, Russian, Arabic, etc.
+- Translate the app to Russian, Arabic, Dutch, etc.
 - Contribute a new translation file

 **What you'll learn:**